Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/02-super_sampling_rate_fir/README.md

 ## Before You Begin

-Before beginning this tutorial, familiarise yourself with Versal adaptive SoC architecture, and specifically, the AI Engine array processor and interconnect architecture.
+Before beginning this tutorial, familiarize yourself with Versal adaptive SoC architecture, and specifically, the AI Engine array processor and interconnect architecture.

 >**IMPORTANT**: Before beginning the tutorial, install the AMD Vitis™ 2025.2 software platform.
 The Vitis release includes all the embedded base platforms, including the VCK190 base platform that this tutorial uses.
 Also, download the Common Images for Embedded Vitis Platforms from this link: [https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms/2025-2.html](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms/2025-2.html).